 An academic degree is not mandatory to land a job in cyber security.
 But if you are interested in selecting a degree that gives you an advantage in cyber, the most important areas of study include information systems, computing, and telecommunications.
 And if your long-term career plans include reaching the level of senior management, you may need training in business administration on top of more technical skills.

 It must be emphasized that cyber security professionals come from all walks of life, and people who trained in unrelated fields are encouraged to apply for cyber roles.
 If you have the drive and skill to succeed, lack of formal training or in-job experience should not be an impediment.
 “Particularly because of the growing shortage of experienced cyber talent, we are very open to considering people with more diverse backgrounds,” Maayan explains.

 A lack of skilled cyber security professionals is a growing concern that’s currently faced by most organizations around the world.
-A recent report from Forrester encourages companies to address the shortage of available talent by considering highly intelligent individuals who lack some of the necessary technical skills and require on-the-job training.
+A report from Forrester encourages companies to address the shortage of available talent by considering highly intelligent individuals who lack some of the necessary technical skills and require on-the-job training.

 “If we were only willing to consider people from specific intelligence units in the army or those with particular certifications, we would be cutting out a large part of the available talent pool.
 It makes sense to seek out people with the right characteristics and intelligence and offer on-the-job training,” Maayan concludes.